 Royal Opera House announces 2019/20 season11:46, 14th May 2019

-The Royal Opera House today launches its 2019/20 season, presenting 17 new productions including six world premieres, and celebrating 24 co-productions, co-commissions and partnerships.
+The Royal Opera House has launched its 2019/20 season, presenting 17 new productions including six world premieres, and celebrating 24 co-productions, co-commissions and partnerships.

-Building on the success of 2019’s Berenice, director of Opera Oliver Mears brings more Handel to the company’s repertoire with Barrie Kosky’s new production of Agrippina, and the Jette Parker Young Artists performing in a new production of Susanna in the Linbury Theatre.
+Building on the success of 2019’s Berenice (see Review of the Month), director of Opera Oliver Mears brings more Handel to the company’s repertoire with Barrie Kosky’s new production of Agrippina, and the Jette Parker Young Artists performing in a new production of Susanna in the Linbury Theatre.

 The company will also stage two new Britten productions: Death in Venice, directed by David McVicar, and The Turn of the Screw by Natalie Abrahami and Michael Levine, alongside operas designed specifically for family audiences including Anthony McDonald’s new production of Gerald Barry’s Alice’s Adventures Under Ground and a world premiere of Jules Maxwell’s adaptation of Shaun Tan’s The Lost Thing directed by Ben Wright.
 Staged with Candoco Dance Company, this ground-breaking new commission will feature a cast of disabled and non-disabled singers, dancers and musicians.